matsfranco/smart-home/README.md

 > sudo service mysql restart
 try again using the define password

-## Install MySQL Connector for Python
+### Install MySQL/MariaDB Connector for Python

 > sudo python3 -m pip install mysql-connector
 > pip install mysql-connector-python
 > pip install pymysql

+## YeeLight Python Module Installation

+> pip install yeelight

+More API details and usage examples in https://yeelight.readthedocs.io/en/latest/

-# If you use SSH to control your Raspberry, this should be interesting for you!
+## If you use SSH to control your Raspberry, this should be interesting for you!

-## Keygen to avoid password retyping everytime
+### Keygen to avoid password retyping everytime

 Consider that you want to send files from A to B A -> B In A do: